EMPOWER HER, 2024-25

 CHRISTMAS AT NEWMAN, 2020

 Christmas food parcels were a great success, with more than 50 given to young people and their families.
 Due to the pandemic, it has been an even harder year for many families.
-The US Charity team contacted family and friends asking them to donate money to this incredible cause.
+The Us Charity team contacted family and friends asking them to donate money to this incredible cause.

 We partnered with Glaxo Smith Klein and Young Brent Foundation in providing sports equipment, toothbrushes and toothpaste for our packages.
 The teamwork was fantastic with the help of our alumni network.
 We are so grateful for all the generous donations and it is heart-warming to know that in such little time, we all came together and to spread the happiness and put a smile on young people’s faces.